MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Our Position on Using Governmental and Other Works Under Fair Use and Related Ethical and Legal Basis

 \begin{itemize} \item \textbf{Public Purpose Alignment}: The content created by governments is normally meant to be shared with the public, and by using the data for training we are assisting this purpose.

-\item \textbf{Purpose of Use}: From a legal perspective, the government works are being redistributed as part of an open source, no-fee dataset to be used to create models are less likely to be copyright violating.
-This purpose is clearly not to compete with the government's own usage.
+\item \textbf{Purpose of Use}: From a legal perspective, the government works are being redistributed as part of an open source, no-fee dataset, used to create models are less likely to violate copyright.
+This purpose is clearly not to compete with the government’s own usage.

-\item \textbf{Effect on Potential Market}: We also think it is more likely to be fair use because the use of government website content is unlikely to have an effect on the potential market for the government's website content because the government is unlikely to be making commercial use to compete with the content as the government is unlikely making commercial use.
+\item \textbf{Effect on Potential Market}: Our use of government website content is unlikely to affect any potential market for that content, as governments typically do not exploit these materials commercially in ways that would compete with our dataset or downstream models.
+This factor favors a finding of fair use.

 \item \textbf{Nature of the Content}: The nature of the content is mostly public announcements, content of public interest, governmental functions or the like.
 Again, we believe there is strong public policy interest for fair use of this type of information.